Barrel chest: What causes it?

 The term "barrel chest" describes a rounded, bulging chest that resembles the shape of a barrel.
 Barrel chest isn't a disease, but it may indicate an underlying condition.

-Generally, barrel chest itself isn't treated, but when the cause is severe emphysema, the underlying disease is treated.
+Generally, barrel chest itself isn't treated, but when the cause is severe emphysema or another disease, the underlying disease is treated.